benjaminocampo/navierstokes_mirror/docs/lab4/docs.md

 obstacle that we had to confront was the CPU-GPU communication.
 Since their communication was expensive, minimizing synchronizations between them was crucial to maintain the simulation at its maximum speed.
-In order to do so, the entire program should be launched to the GPU at the beggining.
+In order to do so, the entire program should be launched to the GPU at the beginning.
 After all the grid-updates were completed, results were returned to the CPU.
-We nick named this process as *fullburst*.
+We nicknamed this process as `fullburst`.
 That is what we were aiming.
 There is just one small detail.
 Moving everything in a bunch leads to failures, and hours looking for their bugs.
-How can we move everything in that way without loosing the patience?
+How can we move everything in that way without losing the patience?

 Remember that the simulation consists of a number of updates or steps, and for